Temilollu/react-joyride/docs/props.md

 Override the [styling](styling.md) of the Tooltip globally

 **tooltipComponent** {React.Node}
-A React component or function to be used instead the default Tooltip excluding the arrow.
+A React component or function to be used instead of the default Tooltip excluding the arrow.
 Check [custom components](custom-components.md) for details.